deruke/dfirth-labs/Labs/memory-analysis-volatility/memory-analysis-volatility.md

 less -S windows_pslist.txt
 ```

-It appears that powerhshell.exe process has launched the ssh.exe process.
+It appears that the powerhshell.exe process has launched the ssh.exe process.
 In most circumstances in a Windows environment this would make me suspicious unless the user was a systems administrator.

 &nbsp;